pixelaw/game/README.md

 This command compiles your project and prepares it for execution.

-### Step 2: Start Dojo Forkserver
+### Step 2: Start Keiko
-The Dojo Forkserver is a container that has the [Katana RPC](https://book.dojoengine.org/framework/katana/overview.html), the [Torii World Indexer](https://book.dojoengine.org/framework/torii/overview.html), and a Forkserver Dashboard.
+The Keiko is a container that has the [Katana RPC](https://book.dojoengine.org/framework/katana/overview.html), the [Torii World Indexer](https://book.dojoengine.org/framework/torii/overview.html), and a Dashboard.
 Once the container starts, it starts running Katana, deploys the World Container from the repo via the contracts volume (See the docker-compose.yml for more details), runs the post_deploy script from the repo's Scarb.toml, and starts up Torii.
-The Dojo Forkserver Dashboard is accesible via http://localhost:3000/fork.
+Keiko Dashboard is accesible via http://localhost:3000/fork.

 ```shell
 make start_container